ethagnawl/elm-patterns/sync-css-transition-with-model-change/README.md

 the CSS transition.

 The solution presented in this example uses Process/Task to delay the state change, so it's kept in time with the CSS transition.
 If you're using elm-css (or defining the transition inline), this works especially well because you can define one value which both the CSS transition and the model delay share (search for `loadingDelay` in src/Main.elm).
 This approach will also work if you're using an external stylesheet, but you'll need to ensure the delay/transition are kept in sync.

-TODO

 ## Demo
 - https://ellie-app.com/3wTR8tFFjL3a1